Skip to Content

 coffee:

 I don’t have a coffee maker.
 Thankfully, I don’t need one!
 I put 1/4 – 1/2 a cup of coffee grounds in my nut milk bag.
-Then, I place the bag in a 32oz mason jar and pour piping hot water from my tea kettle.
+Then, I place the bag in a 32oz mason jar and pour piping hot water from my tea kettle over the top.
 I leave the jar on the counter while I sleep and I wake up to coffee!

 cheese: